tcarland/tcajson/README.md

 JSON or *JavaScript Object Notation*, is a text format for serializing structured data.
 More information about JSON can be found at www.json.org.

-This implementation was created in 2008 after browsing the available (at the time) C++ JSON implementations and either not liking the library API, or not liking the licensing for the given library or both.
+This implementation was first created in 2008 after browsing the available (at the time) C++ JSON implementations and either not liking the library API, or the licensing for the given library, or both.

 ## API